 - No separate controller for redundancy

-7. Finnex Deluxe Titanium Heaters – The Heater of Choice for Monster Fish Keepers
+7. Finnex Deluxe Titanium – The Choice for Monster Fish Keepers

 For those of us with large tanks over 200 gallons, it is difficult to not only find a high wattage heater, but also a heater that is about to take the punishment of large aggressive fish who may thrash about in the aquarium and knock down rocks and equipment.

 This is where the Finnex Deluxe Titanium Heaters answer the call.
-It is a titanium built heater, which make them virtually indestructible.
-A titanium heating element more corrosive resistant than glass heaters, making it ideal for saltwater environments.
+It is a titanium-built heater, which makes them virtually indestructible.
+A titanium heating element is more corrosive resistant than glass heaters, making it ideal for saltwater environments.

-It unfortunately does not have a built in way of controlling water temperature, which is why this package comes with its own controller.
 However, because there is no adjustment dial on the heater itself, there is no redundancy on the submersible heater to protect against failure.
-The controller itself is only accurate up to 2 degrees Farenheit, which is fine for freshwater fish tanks and fish only saltwater setups.
-Reef tank users will want to consider purchasing the Finnex Titanium Heater Rod only and go with a more accurate aquarium heater controller or utilize a high end controller like an Apex Controller.
+The controller itself is only accurate up to 2 degrees Fahrenheit, which is fine for freshwater fish tanks and fish-only saltwater setups.
+Reef tank users will want to consider purchasing the Finnex Titanium Heater Rod only and go with a more accurate aquarium heater controller or utilize a high-end controller like an Apex Controller.